AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-image-generation-and-image-upload.md

 >[!NOTE]
 >
 >In the `buildAssetDetailsURL()` function, the `aemAssetdetailsURL` variable value assumes that the [Unified Shell](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/overview/aem-cloud-service-on-unified-shell.html#overview) is enabled.
-If you have disabled the Unified Shell, you need to remove the `/ui#/aem` from the variable value.
+If you have disabled the Unified Shell, you must remove the `/ui#/aem` from the variable value.

-## Adobe I/O Runtime action
+### Adobe I/O Runtime action

 An AEM extension App Builder app can define or use 0 or many Adobe I/O Runtime actions.
 Adobe Runtime action is responsible for work that requires interacting with AEM or Adobe or third-party web services.